Topic 2 of 35 — Your Place in the Learning Journey

 Read more →Faith and Biblical Study

 Some people rely only on an experiential faith.
-However, experience isn't always the best teacher.
-This is certainly true in matters of faith.
+However, experience is not always the best teacher.
 The scriptures are the best teacher.
 Ground your faith in your biblical knowledge.
 This will please God and serve you and others well.

 Read more →